lhwdev/note/docs/other/windows-self-driver-signing-en.md

 than you would likely have succeeded, as this driver was signed with our cert.

 Now restart your computer and check if it boots normally.
 If it does, we finished configuring self signing, Congratulations.
 If not, repeat going into recovery mode and setting registry a few times.

 If you want revert Secure Boot Mode from UEFI settings. (which was needed to set PK)

-추가: 새로 산 노트북에서 했을때는 이 방법이 잘 작동하지 않았습니다. 하지만 서비스 설치를 한 후, ssde_enable.exe를 실행해서 설정해놓은 다음 다시 시작 -> 복구모드 진입 -> 레지스트리 편집 -> 다시 시작 -> (cmd창 뜸, 자동으로 설정)의 과정을 거치니 잘 작동하더라고요.

 Appendix: This didn't work well on my new laptop.
 However after I installed ssde service, I ran ssde_enable.exe then restarted -> enter recovery mode -> edited registry -> restarted -> (some cmd